 Arterial blood gases provide, in essence, the same information about arterial oxygen saturation as does pulse oximetry, but are necessary to provide valuable information about the effectiveness of ventilation.
 The blood gas provides measurement of pH, pO2, and pCO2.
 Arterial blood gases should be obtained in patients who are in severe respiratory distress, especially if pulse oximetry identifies that they require high concentrations of oxygen.

 In unresponsive patients, check for airway patency and properly position the head and jaw to open the airway (Chapter 9).
 Evaluate respiratory effort and assist ventilations if inadequate.
 Ventricular fibrillation results in rapid loss of consciousness usually within 5–10 seconds.
 Such patients usually become apneic but may have perfunctory respiratory effort while unconscious.
 Such agonal breathing will be shallow and ineffective.
 It is important to recognize the situation as a primary cardiac event.
 The treatment is immediate defibrillation.

 Basic and advanced life support is covered in Chapter 9.

 Severe Upper Airway Obstruction

 Unless the patient has progressed to apnea unwitnessed, high-grade upper airway obstruction is usually obvious from pronounced stridorous respirations.
 Retractions of the supraclavicular and suprasternal areas of the chest indicate that there is significant obstruction.
-Patients with complete airway obstruction will not be able to breathe or speak.
-Patients may have a visible swelling or ...
+Patients with complete airway obstruction will not be able to breathe or ...